 The menu includes inventive preparations of raw and cooked oysters, also.
 The Parlor Bar next door fashions signature cocktails and makes for an ideal happy hour hangout.
 For a casual meal with a view, stop in at Half Shell Dockside, located on picturesque Scipio Creek.
 A dinner of shrimp and grits with a backdrop of live music and exceptional sunsets?
 Unbeatably authentic, in my opinion.
 In the mornings, those seeking a restorative cup of java can make their way to Apalachicola Chocolate & Coffee Company.
 (Or, in the afternoon, also treat yourself to their gelato.)

 49 Palmetto art gallery.
 Photo courtesy of 49 Palmetto.

 Apalachicola boasts a number of art galleries, and I’d certainly make time for a look inside 49 Palmetto.
 Curated by a former New York art dealer and museum researcher, the sculptures and the paintings are strikingly original, truly top drawer regional art and Folk Art.
-Other galleries to visit include Bowery Art Gallery & Studio, the Gallery at High Cotton, Joyce Estes Gallery, and On the Waterfront Gallery.
-The Apalachicola Center for History, Culture and Art on Water Street mounts interesting exhibitions as well.
+Other galleries to visit also include Bowery Art Gallery & Studio, the Gallery at High Cotton, Joyce Estes Gallery, and On the Waterfront Gallery.
+The Apalachicola Center for History, Culture, and Art on Water Street also mounts interesting exhibitions as well.
 In the winter season, the 107-year-old Dixie Theatre hosts performances from January through March, with occasional events sprinkled throughout the other months.

 Get Out on the Water